Site and Significance

 In the early twentieth century, the building was purchased by the Banque de France, which obtained permission to dismantle it in order to expand the bank's headquarters.
 Although it was agreed that the interiors would be reconstructed at another location, the impressive decor—which includes painted ceilings, sculpture, ornamental woodwork, marble columns, and fireplaces—remained in storage for decades.

-Beginning in 2000, WMF led an effort to identify and catalogue the remains of the Chancellerie d'Orléans and help the French government identify a permanent location for their reconstruction.
-Public interest in the monument was increased with the completion of a three-dimensional model of the site in 2004, created with support from the Samuel H. Kress Foundation.
-Plans for the reassembly of the hôtel interiors materialized in 2005, when the Hôtel de Rohan-Strasbourg was determined to be a suitable location for the installation, as the structure was designed by the same architect with rooms of similar proportions.
-Work on a feasibility study was undertaken and WMF Europe completed essential research, cataloguing and photography to document the conditions of the surviving interiors that had been stored for so long.
-The second phase of the conservation program includes the restoration and reassembly of the decorations, and their assembly and installation in the rooms of the Hôtel de Rohan-Strasbourg.
+Beginning in 2000, WMF led an effort to identify and catalog the remains of the Chancellerie d'Orléans and help the French government locate a permanent site for its reconstruction.
+Public interest in the monument increased with the completion of a three-dimensional model of the site in 2004, and plans for the reassembly of the interiors materialized in 2005 when the former Hôtel de Rohan (in the Marais, Paris, inside France's national archives enclosure), built in the same period as the Chancellerie d'Orléans and comprising rooms of similar proportions, was deemed a suitable location for the installation.
+Work on a feasibility study was started and WMF Europe completed essential research, cataloging and photographing the conditions of the surviving interiors that had been stored for so long.
+The second phase of the conservation program included the restoration and reassembly of the decorations and their assembly and installation in the rooms of the Hôtel de Rohan.

 Restoration and Reassembly

 The restoration and reassembly of the interiors of the Chancellerie d'Orléans are crucial to the broader acknowledgement and public appreciation of this historic monument.
 The presentation of its restored interiors in the Hôtel de Rohan, a setting comparable to their original location, provides an exciting opportunity for this space and its impressive works of art to be viewed by the public for the first time since the early 1920s.